MimiOnuoha/Impossible-Maps/README.md

 ## Syllabus
 **WEEK ONE** (Jan 23): Introductions
 *Introductions to class and to each other/semester set-up:  What is a map, what is the history of mapping, what the different parts of a web map do and what they can be used for, what are impossible maps?*

+ASSIGNMENT:

+- Go through [this](http://maptime.io/anatomy-of-a-web-map/#0) (may take a minute to load properly)
+- Read the introduction to [this](https://www.justinobeirne.com/cartography-comparison) comparison between Apple and Google Maps.
+- Change the map that we made in class.

+- Post a 300-500 word entry about your thoughts on the essay or anything we talked about in class.
+Does it matter that Apple and Google Maps have different styles?
+What interests you about maps, space, and the representation of both digitally?
+You can write anything, but you must post to your blog and submit the link on the [Assignments](https://github.com/MimiOnuoha/Impossible-Maps/wiki/Assignments) portion of the wiki.

 **WEEK TWO**  (Jan 30):  The Perils of Web Mapping
 *Slippy web maps, the differences between Leaflet and Mapbox and vector vs raster tiles.
 What is geodata, how do we create it and add it to our maps?*